|

 I am mostly done designing at this point.
 I have to see what it

-any photos of that.
+get any photos of that.
 I made the walls thicker.
-They were .030 when I started.
-I made
+They were .030 when I

-that Greenbrier chose to have the real cars assembled in Mexico.
-When I first
+unfortunate that Greenbrier chose to have the real cars assembled in Mexico.

-posted I was making this car I exchanged private messages on Facebook with
+When I first posted to some Facebook groups I was making this car I exchanged

 These 2 cars were featured in my YouTube here.
 I dare say that